 Geographical distribution in the British Isles

 Unlike some hill lists, such as the Munros or Wainwrights, Marilyns have the appeal that they are distributed throughout Great Britain.
-So, wherever you live, there will always be local Marilyns to climb.
+So, wherever you live, except East Anglia, there will usually be local Marilyns to climb.
 This map shows that, as you would expect, they are concentrated in upland areas, with relatively few in the South and East of the country.

 If you collect all the Marilyns, you will certainly visit all points of the compass.
 For the Marilyns of Great Britain these are: